SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what/index.md

                 <ul>
                   <li>
-                    Have as many&nbsp;<code>Apply Windows settings</code>&nbsp;steps as you do languages and select the locale options you want in the dropdown settings, then condition each step based on some criteria.
+                    Have as many<code>Apply Windows settings</code>steps as you do languages and select the locale options you want in the dropdown settings, then condition each step based on some criteria.
                   </li>
                 </ul>